balamsoft/twitter-tools/README.md

 ![Alt text](logo.png?raw=true "Logo")

-Resortera (slingshot) blocks all Twitter accounts shown on the screen, one by one.
+Slingshot blocks all Twitter accounts shown on the screen, one by one.
 It won't block accounts you're actually following.

 How to use it: